ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 2. Summarize it into one thought, emotionally

 _I'm getting fucked over by my family, my employer, and my country.
-My family has difficulties with me and at least I owe back taxes; not sure what Flatley Inc's deal is._
+My family has difficulties with me and at least I owe back taxes; not sure what Senger-Huel's deal is._

 Sometimes I'm flexible with the rules; that was two thoughts.